skulblaka24/starfly-timemachine-afp/README.md

 #### Why do I need to install Avahi on your host and not in the container?

 Because if you don't do it this way, the discovery message won't be able to reach your computers.

+## Notes

+Users configuration are in /etc/afpd.conf

+If /.initialized_user file is created the entrypoint stops adding the users again and again.